 Ballast roofing is a fire-resistant, sustainable, and energy-efficient roofing system, as it absorbs heat but doesn’t let it pass through.
 The upkeep and BUR repairs are simple, as you can easily remove the ballast stones and fix the membrane.

-What are Built-Up Roof System Made of?
+What is a Built-Up Roof System Made of?

-The bottom-most ply of the BUR system, also known as a “base sheet,” is fastened on to the roof deck or insulation to allow for vapor movement and prevent blisters (soft bubbles due to trapped moisture).
+The bottom-most ply of the BUR system, also known as a “base sheet,” is fastened onto the roof deck or insulation to allow for vapor movement and prevent blisters (soft bubbles due to trapped moisture).
 Factory-made fully adhering base sheets are also available.
 These prevent membrane tearing if the insulation moves during a rainstorm.